tektoncd/plumbing/cmd/combine/README.md

 # combine manifest lists

-This tool combines two Docker manifest lists ("multi-arch images") into one that provides all the platforms supported by both manifest lists.
+This tool combines two or more Docker manifest lists ("multi-arch images") into one that provides all the platforms supported by all the specified base image manifest lists.

-It fails if both images provide the same platforms, or if either isn't a manifest list.
+It fails if any images provide the same platforms, or if any isn't a manifest list.

 # demo

 ```
 $ go run ./ \
     gcr.io/distroless/static:nonroot \
+    mcr.microsoft.com/windows/nanoserver:ltsc2022 \
-    mcr.microsoft.com/windows/nanoserver:1809 \
+    mcr.microsoft.com/windows/nanoserver:ltsc2019 \
     gcr.io/imjasonh/combined
 ```

-This combines the [distroless](https://github.com/googlecontainertools/distroless) image providing linux platform support with an image providing Windows support.
+This combines the [distroless](https://github.com/googlecontainertools/distroless) image providing linux platform support with two image providing different versions of a Windows base image.

 The general form of the command args is:

 ```
-combine src1 src2 dst
+combine src1 src2 [src...] dst
 ```

-(combine two source manifest lists and push to the `dst` reference).
+(combine two or more source manifest lists and push to the `dst` reference).

 After running the script, you can check the image's platforms using [`crane`](https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md):